Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 ### Technical Fit

-You should evaluate whether the company’s tech stack is compatible with your infrastructure and roadmap.
+You should evaluate whether the company's tech stack is compatible with your infrastructure and roadmap.
 Here are the technologies and tools that are usually required for custom AI agent development.

 * Frameworks: LlamaIndex, Hugging Face, OpenAI SDK, Anthropic SDK, etc.;
 * Integrations: APIs, webhooks, CRM/ERP connectors, workflow tools (Zapier, Slack, Notion);